adrianabreu/MonsterHBot/README.md

 It will print the weakness of that monster

 ##To Do:
-  1. Implement rewards
+  1. Give format to wekaness
   2. Look for armor sets
-  3. Control errors
+  2. More control errors